SylphAI-Inc/AdalFlow/docs/source/developer_notes/base_data_class.rst

 .. note::

     `required_field` is a helper function to mark the field as required.
 Otherwise, using either `default` or `default_factory` will make the field optional.
+     ``Optional`` type hint will not affect the field's required status.
+You can use this to work with static type checkers such as `mypy` if you want to.
 ..
 Now, let's see  how we design class and instance methods to describe the data format and the data instance to LLMs.